Cancel anytime

 Ideal Investor Profile

-The ideal investor for GSIG is a risk-averse investor seeking stable income and capital preservation through exposure to investment-grade corporate bonds.
+The ideal investor profile for GSIG includes risk-averse investors seeking stable income and moderate capital appreciation through exposure to investment-grade corporate bonds.

 Market Risk

-GSIG is suitable for long-term investors seeking a core fixed-income allocation or passive index followers.
+GSIG is best suited for long-term investors seeking a core fixed-income holding within a diversified portfolio, as well as passive index followers.

 Summary